Nerixyz/current-song2/docs/src/index.md

 Welcome to Current Song 2, a customizable song overlay.
 It's a rewrite of the [**CurrentSong Overlay**](https://github.com/Nerixyz/current-song-overlay).
 The core is written in Rust now.
-That doesn't change much, but now the project supports Windows' [`GlobalSystemMediaTransportControls`](https://docs.microsoft.com/uwp/api/windows.media.control) which allows it to capture the currently playing song of many applications on the device.
+Both Windows and Unix platforms are supported.
+On Windows, [`GlobalSystemMediaTransportControls`](https://docs.microsoft.com/uwp/api/windows.media.control) is used and on Unix, D-Bus is used.

 The goal of the project is to create a **simple yet powerful** overlay that displays the currently playing song.
 There are a few unique features separating this project: